Grassroots campaign

 What the government proposes

-A public-place vaping ban would be a major policy shift
+A ban on vaping and heated tobacco use in public places would be a major policy shift

 It undermines harm reduction